-Abba Corp. is Not a Licensed Producer under the MMPR/ACMPR
+Abba Medix Corp. does not yet have a License to Sell under the MMPR/ACMPR

-The Group, through its wholly owned subsidiary Abba Corp., has applied to Health Canada to become a Licensed Producer under the MMPR/ACMPR that would enable Abba Corp. to cultivate and sell medical cannabis to patients across Canada.
-Abba Corp. has not yet received a License and as such is not a Licensed Producer.
-However, Abba Corp. is currently in the review stage of the licensing process.
-Abba Corp.'s ability to cultivate, store and sell medical cannabis in Canada is dependent on obtaining a License from Health Canada and there can be no assurance that Abba Corp. will obtain such a License.
+The Group, through its wholly owned subsidiary Abba Medix Corp., has received Health Canada's License to Cultivate under the ACMPR that would enable Abba Medix Corp. to commence the cultivation of medical cannabis.
+Abba Medix Corp. expects to eventually receive a License to Sell, which will allow it to sell medical cannabis to patients across Canada.
+There can be no assurance that Abba Medix Corp. will obtain such a License to Sell.

-Abba Corp.'s success to date includes:
+Abba Medix Corp.'s success to date includes: